 - State which parent is to provide transportation and at whose cost.

-- When a parent lives in a distant location, it is vital to provide for visitation transportation.
-Also, address when children will be allowed to fly alone, what supervision is required and who will pay the costs.
+- When a parent lives in a distant location, it is vital to provide visitation transportation.
+Also, address when children will be allowed to fly alone, what supervision is required, and who will pay the costs.